 Please use the above information to avoid mortgage mistakes as first-time home buyers!
 Who knows, it might result, not only in saving you thousands, but also avoid unnecessary emotional drama!

 If you thought this article to be an interesting read, please share it across your social media platforms!

 — Xavier De Buck (@XavierDeBuck) February 11, 2016

-About the author: The above article “10 Biggest Mortgage Mistakes First-Time Home Buyers Make” was provided by Xavier De Buck, your top-producing Northcliff (Johannesburg) real estate agent with Pam Golding Properties.
+About the author: The above article “10 Biggest Mortgage Mistakes First-Time Home Buyers Make” was written by Xavier De Buck, your top-producing Johannesburg real estate agent.
 Xavier has been nationally recognized and awarded for providing service excellence, exceptional property sales, whilst exhibiting the highest level of professionalism.
-With over 15 years combined experience as a real estate agent and real estate investor, if you’re thinking of buying or selling property in Northcliff, Xavier would love to share his property knowledge and expertise.
+With over 15 years combined experience as a real estate agent and real estate investor, if you’re thinking of buying or selling a home in Johannesburg, Xavier would love to share his property knowledge and expertise.

 © 2015-2018, Xavier De Buck.
 All Rights Reserved.